lennardhoffmann/knab/Questions.md

 more time?
 If you didn't spend much time on the coding assignment then use this as an opportunity to explain what you would add.

 I spent around 10-12 hours.
-I wanted to build a really robust solution as I REALLy want to impress Knab.
+I wanted to build a really robust solution as I REALLY want to impress Knab.
 If I had more time I would build a much better UI, add containerization and even keep track of the search history for a specific currency searched.
 I have already done some of the groundwork for that as I do actually save a history of serch requests for a currency in mongoAtlas